- 1 package white cake mix (regular size)

 - 1/3 cup confectioners' sugar

-- Line bottoms of two 9-in. round baking pans with parchment or waxed paper; coat paper with cooking spray.
-In a large bowl, beat the cake mix, water, eggs and oil; beat on low speed for 30 seconds.
-Beat on medium for 2 minutes.
+- Preheat oven to 350°.
+Line bottoms of two 9-in. round baking pans with parchment or waxed paper; coat paper with cooking spray.
+In a large bowl, combine cake mix, water, eggs and oil; beat on low speed 30 seconds.
+Beat on medium 2 minutes.

-- Pour into prepared pans.
-Bake at 350° for 25-30 minutes or until a toothpick inserted near the center comes out clean.
+- Transfer to prepared pans.
+Bake 25-30 minutes or until a toothpick inserted in center comes out clean.
 Cool completely in pans on wire racks.

-- For strawberry gelatin, in a small saucepan, combine the strawberries, water and sugar; bring to a boil.
-Reduce heat; simmer, uncovered, for 2-3 minutes or until berries are soft.
+- For strawberry gelatin, in a small saucepan, combine strawberries, sugar and water; bring to a boil.
+Reduce heat; simmer, uncovered, 2-3 minutes or until berries are soft.
 Strain into a small bowl, pressing berries lightly; discard pulp.
 Add gelatin to syrup, stirring to dissolve completely.
 Cool to room temperature.
 Repeat steps to make blueberry gelatin.

 - Using a wooden skewer, pierce tops of cakes to within 1 inch of edge; twist skewer gently to make slightly larger holes.
 Gradually pour cooled strawberry mixture over one cake, being careful to fill each hole.
 Repeat with blueberry mixture and remaining cake.
 Refrigerate, covered, overnight.

 - In a large bowl, beat cream until it begins to thicken.
 Add confectioners' sugar; beat until soft peaks form.